The New World Fellows Program 2015

 - 6-10 hours/week at a community-based organization.

-- Past placements include Saratoga Mentoring, EOC Latino Advocacy Project, Lake Avenue Elementary School, and Saratoga Public Library.
+- Past placements include Saratoga Mentoring, Shelters of Saratoga, Latino Advocacy Program, Saratoga Plan, America Reads and Saratoga Public Library.

 - Salary equivalent to Work Study.